gazijarin/OdinBot/README.md

 <b> Example conversation: </b>
 - `/pomodoro status`: "No pomodoro session is currently running."
-- `Physics Lab`: "Session "Physics Lab" started on 6/2/2019, 11:01:14 PM."
+- `/pomodoro Physics Lab`: "Session "Physics Lab" started on 6/2/2019, 11:01:14 PM."
 - `/pomodoro status`: "Session "Physics Lab" is currently running.
 You have 25 minute(s) left."
 - Work for 25 minutes....
 - You'll get a text: ""25 minutes done!
 Take a break.""
 - `/pomodoro status`: "You're on break from "Physics Lab"!
 You have 7 minute(s) left before work."
 - Do something for 7 minutes to your heart's content...
 - You'll get a text: "7 minutes done.
 Back to work!"
-- `status`: "No pomodoro session is currently running."
+- `/pomodoro status`: "No pomodoro session is currently running."
 - And so on...

 ## Get Started